Helium0/Helium0/README.md

 I am a ISTQB certified foundation tester from Poland.
 I have started to interest software testing in 2023.
 My goal is to develop testing knowledge and technical skills.
 I see huge potential in this industry and I wanted learn something new.
 On this site I would like to share my experience which I gained from personal studies and researches.
 - 🌱 I have been learning Java since March 2024
 - ⚡ Fun fact: I can sleep everywhere especially in public transport
-- 🔭 I have been working as a Junior Software Tester since November 2023
+- 🔭 I have been working as a Junior Automation Tester since June 2025

 ![1583864114882](https://github.com/user-attachments/assets/249ca9e2-03fc-4964-a8f5-697672c5b0a0)